project-origin/registry/README.md

 - [Alchemy Supernode](https://www.alchemy.com/supernode)
 - [Confidential Consortium Framework](https://ccf.microsoft.com/)

 The registry is not exposing external PKI's to the network but merely acts as a validation mechanism that handles **Granular Certificates** (GCs).
+Preferably with an external eventstore to store the events that are used in state transitions, otherwise a local SQL database can be used with some modifications so that internal consistency is assured.

 ## Why Project-Origin?